 A number of Victorian and Tasmanian Club members have been active in search and rescue.

-Southern Cross Search Dogs (scsd)
+[formerly known as Southern Cross Search Dogs]

+This organsation was formed in 2014, based on the pioneering efforts of the ASSDA.
 The ASSDA was founded in 1995, for the purpose of training, testing and making available search dog teams to user agencies, such as the police and fire brigades.
 In the early years, ASSDA focused on training and testing its teams for persons missing in bushland.

 Several winters were also spent at Falls Creek, training teams to search for persons buried under snow or lost in snow conditions.
 During the last five years, the focus has been, and will continue to be, on training teams to search for victims buried under rubble of collapsed buildings.